spatie/laravel-mailcoach-docs-old/docs/app/installation/using-composer.md

 This package handles various tasks in a queued way via [Laravel Horizon](https://laravel.com/docs/master/horizon).
 The `horizon.php` config is already preconfigured.
 You only need to [make sure that Horizon runs](https://laravel.com/docs/master/horizon#running-horizon).

+### Running The Scheduler
+This package relies on the laravel scheduler, be sure to run `php artisan schedule:run` to send out any scheduled campaigns.

 ### Making sure everything works

 Before sending out a real campaign, we highly recommend creating a small email list with a couple of test email addresses and send a campaign to it.
 This way, you can verify that sending mails, and the open & click tracking are all working correctly.